-The metrological products of these programs aid economic growth by promoting equity and efficiency in the marketplace, by removing metrological barriers to improved productivity and innovation, by increasing U. S. competitiveness in international markets through facilitation of compliance with international agreements, and by providing technical bases for the development of voluntary standards for domestic and international trade.
+The metrological products of these programs aid economic growth by promoting equity and efficiency in the marketplace, by removing metrological barriers to improved productivity and innovation, by increasing U.S. competitiveness in international markets through facilitation of compliance with international agreements, and by providing technical bases for the development of voluntary standards for domestic and international trade.
 These metrological products also aid in the development of rational regulatory policy and promote efficient functioning of technical programs of the Government.

 The work of the Center is divided into two major programs: the Semiconductor Technology Program, carried out by the Semiconductor Electronics Division in Gaithersburg, MD, and the Signals and Systems Metrology Program, carried out by the Electrosystems Division in Gaithersburg and the Electromagnetic Fields and Electromagnetic Technology Divisions in Boulder, CO.
+See the table of contents on the opposite page tor identification of the topics covered by each program, as represented in this issue.
 Key contacts in the Center are given on the back cover; readers are encouraged to contact any of these individuals for further information.
-To request a subscription or for more information on the Bulletin, write to CEEE Technical Progress Bulletin, National Bureau of Standards, Metrology Building, Room B-358, Gaithersburg, MD 20899 or call (301) 975-2220.

-Center sponsors: The Center Programs are sponsored by the National Bureau of Standards and a number of other organizations, in both the Federal and private sectors; these are identified on page 22.
+Center sponsors: The Center Programs are sponsored by the National Bureau of Standards and a number of other organizations, in both the Federal and private sectors; these are identified on page 16.

 Note on Publication Lists: Guides to earlier as well as recent work are the publication lists covering the work of each division.
 These lists are revised and reissued on an approximately annual basis and are available from the originating division.
-The current set is identified in the Additional Information section, page 19.
+The current set is identified in the Additional Information section, page 14.